mattermost/docs/source/overview/architecture.rst

 High Availability and Scalability
 -------------------------------------------

-Enterprise Edition E20 supports
+Enterprise Edition E20 supports:

 1) Clustered Mattermost servers, which minimize latency by

 - storing static assets over a global CDN
 - deploying multiple Mattermost servers to host API communication closer to the location of end users

-They can also be used to handle scale and failure hand offs in disaster recovery scenario.
+They can also be used to handle scale and failure handoffs in disaster recovery scenario.

 2) Database read replicas where replicas can be